Luis Haquín

-Luis Fernando Haquín López (born 15 November 1997) is a Bolivian professional footballer who plays for Saudi First Division League club Al-Tai as a centre-back.
+Luis Fernando Haquín López (born 15 November 1997) is a Bolivian professional footballer.

 Club career

 Oriente Petrolero

 Haquín played for Oriente Petrolero in the Bolivian Primera División.

 He made his professional debut on 11 December 2016 in a 4–0 defeat against Universitario in Sucre, during matchday 20 of the 2016–17 Torneo Apertura season.
 He started the match and played the full 90 minutes.

 He scored his first goal on 5 November 2017 in the Clásico Cruceño against Blooming, netting the opening goal to give Oriente a 1–0 lead.

 Puebla

 In December 2018, it was announced that he was transferred to Puebla in the Liga MX.

 Carlos A. Mannucci

 On 8 December 2021, he was announced as a new player for Carlos A. Mannucci for the 2022 season.
 Two months later, his return to Bolívar was confirmed, as his contract included a clause allowing him to leave the Peruvian club in case of a better offer.